kajetansw/kajetan-dev-blog/content/posts/2019/01/learning-session-2/index.md

 A little more learning material to be processed here, but important nonetheless.
 TypeScript is strongly oriented on type checking and has many tools for us developers to rely on.
 The most interesting ones I found here are:

 - Union types - let us declare that a variable can be of multiple types;
-- Type guards – narrow down type of object and create a condition, examples are typeof, instanceof and user-define type guards (which can be pretty hard to understand at first);
+- Type guards – narrow down type of object and create a condition, examples are `typeof`, `instanceof` and custom type guards (which can be pretty hard to understand at first);
 - Literal types - define strings or numbers as a union type of values that are enabled for a variable, somewhat like enum type;
 - Polymorphic this types – use this keyword as a type to enable classes extending our class to use methods returning this;
 - Type aliases – allow us to create new names for types, I used it couple of times to create type for my union types, so they could be used in multiple places.
 You can also create generic types and even nest themselves as a property.
 But the mind-blowing parts come next…
 - Index types – it dynamically checks attributes of an object and treats them as type (or union types) themselves.
-It uses keyof keyword to do just that;
+It uses `keyof` keyword to do just that;
 - Mapped types – patterns that enable us to create new types out of existing types or interfaces;
 - Predefined conditional types.